10 LinkedIn Tips for When You Are In Between Jobs

 4. Experienced Division President Available for New Opportunity

-5. Former Vice President Seeking New Opportunities
+5. Former Vice President Seeking New Career Options

 6. New Home Sales Leader Currently Exploring Options